-- 1. Protection of unique or important natural, historic, or scenic features.
-Building sites shall minimize obstruction of scenic views from publicly accessible locations; minimize tree, vegetation, soil removal and grade changes; and maximize open space retention. - 2.
-Adequacy of proposed methods of refuse disposal. - 3.
-Capacity of proposed sewage disposal and water supply systems within and adjacent to the site to serve the proposed use. - 4.
-Adequacy of the proposed drainage system within, and existing system adjacent to, the site to handle the predicted runoff resulting from the development.
-Drainage run-off from the project shall not: damage any existing wellfield(s) or public water supply; damage adjoining property, overload, silt up or contaminate any marsh, swamp, bog, pond, stream, or other body of water; or interfere with the functioning of any vernal pool. - 5.
-Adequacy of planned landscaping, including screening of adjacent residential uses; landscaping of proposed parking areas, and buffering along street frontage. - 6.
-Adequacy of the soil erosion plan, including protection of any and all steep slopes both during and after construction. - 7 Protection of adjacent properties from intrusive lighting, including parking lot and building exterior lighting. - 8.
-Protection of the surrounding area from adverse impact from excessive noise, dust, smoke, or vibration higher than levels previously experienced from permitted uses.
+- 1. The proposal is in conformity with all applicable provisions of the Zoning Bylaw. - 2.
+The proposal provides for the protection of abutting properties and the surrounding area from detrimental site characteristics and from adverse impact from excessive noise, dust, smoke, or vibration higher than levels previously experienced from permitted uses. - 3.
+The proposal provides for the protection of adjacent properties and the night sky from intrusive lighting, including parking lot and building exterior lighting.
+Lighting must be consistent with Chapter IV, Section 6 of the General Bylaws of the Town of Truro. - 4.
+The proposal provides for the protection of significant or important natural, historic, or scenic features. - 5.
+The building sites shall minimize obstruction of scenic views from publicly accessible locations; minimize tree, vegetation, and soil removal and grade changes; and maximize open space retention. - 6.
+The proposal adequately provides for refuse disposal. - 7.
+The proposed sewage disposal and water supply systems within and adjacent to the site shall be adequate to serve the proposed use. - 8.
+The proposed drainage system within the site shall be adequate to handle the runoff resulting from the development.
+Drainage run-off from the project shall not: damage any existing wellfield(s) or public water supply; damage adjoining property; overload, silt up or contaminate any marsh, swamp, bog, pond, stream, or other body of water; or interfere with the functioning of any vernal pool.